Paddle Billing

 3. Update your page based on the response

-Present information returned by Paddle.js to your customer on your page.
+Present information returned by Paddle.js to a customer on your page.

 4. Extend by adding location information